ajufrancis/neutron-lan/README.md

 NEXT STEP
 ---------

+- Some other experiments on neutron-lan: Virtual Subnet as discussed in IETF l3vpn wg, VRFs over VXLAN, VXLAN NAT traversal and MPLS over GRE.
-The next step is to develop some utilities to automate the configuration and management of the entire network.
+- Develop some utilities to automate the configuration and management of the entire network.

 I thought of [OpenDaylight](https://wiki.opendaylight.org/view/Main_Page) as a platform for that, but it is too heavy and I don't want the very complex [MD-SAL](https://wiki.opendaylight.org/view/OpenDaylight_Controller:MD-SAL:Architecture) for network abstraction.
 Building OpenDaylight using Maven is also very bothersome.